Kindle Direct Publishing for Australian Authors

 So, is Kindle Direct Publishing free for Australian authors?
 Yes.
 Amazon KDP is 100% free.
 There are no setup fees, listing fees, or account fees when you self-publish your book.

-Instead of charging self-published authors any fees to publish their books, Amazon instead takes a percentage of the sale price minus any printing or delivery costs.
+Instead of charging self-published authors fees to publish their books, Amazon takes a percentage of the sale price, minus any printing or delivery costs.

 You can learn more about Amazon KDP’s Printing Costs here.

-After Amazon has deducted their printing costs and shipping costs, you, as the author, are paid a royalty.
-How much your royalty is will depend a lot on the price you set on your books.
+After Amazon deducts its printing and shipping costs, you, as the author, receive a royalty.
+How much your royalty is will depend mainly on the price you set for your books.
 It’s important to remember that the price you set on your book will play a huge role in how it sells on the platform.
 If it’s priced too high, it won’t be competitive with other books.
 Too low, and you won’t make enough money.

 There’s a very fine line to walk between underpricing and overpricing your book.